-- Representation data:

-- reference template

-- mesh: one or more geometries (LoDs).

-- body mappings: a list of string with associated geometries to identify the body parts

-- skeletons: one or more skeleton skins

-- controllers: one or more animation controllers (inc. facial blend shapes, joints, morph targets)

-- Additional information:

-- Model mappings: one or more mapping function (reference template to B)

-- Animations: a set of predefined animations

-- Processing functions

-- Avatar gaze

-- Parametric textures

-- Hair

-- Accessories

 The ARF document is contained in an ARF container and is the entry point of that container.
 The container supports partial access where a subset of the user’s base avatar components can be accessed from the container.
 Two container formats are supported, namely ISOBMFF containers based on ISO/IEC 14496-12 and Zip-based containers formatted according to ISO/IEC 21320-1.
 ISOBMFF-based containers carry the ARF document in an ISOBMFF item in the top-level MetaBox along with a number of other items for each of the components defined in the ARF document.
 The ISOBMFF container may also carry an animation track with samples providing animation data over time.
 Zip-based containers include a top-level ARF document, and the component files are referenced relative to the location of that document.

 The Avatar Representation Format (ARF) is designed to work with the MPEG Scene Description solution based on glTF, as defined in ISO/IEC 23090-14 [3].
 However, ARF is not limited to MPEG Scene Description but can theoretically be integrated into any scene description solution.

 ISO/IEC 23090-14 defines an MPEG_node_avatar extension that facilitates the integration of avatars into the scene description document.
-Therefore, in ISO/IEC 23090-39 [], an integration with MPEG Scene Description is provided by extending the MPEG_node_avatar to provide for better ARF integration.
+Therefore, in ISO/IEC 23090-39 , an integration with MPEG Scene Description is provided by extending the MPEG_node_avatar to provide for better ARF integration.

 The reference client architecture defined in ISO/IEC 23090-39 is based on the concepts defined in ISO/IEC 23090-14, where an Avatar pipeline is part of a Media Access Function (MAF) and is responsible for retrieving the avatar model and associated information, such as animation streams.
 The Avatar pipeline fetches the ARF container and accesses the animation streams.
 It uses both to animate and reconstruct the Avatar.
 The reconstructed Avatar is then made available to the Presentation Engine for rendering through a set of buffers that contain the components of the Avatar’s reconstructed 3D mesh.